dbernheisel/dbernheisel.github.io/src/pages/blog/liveview-multi-step-form/index.md

 </div>
 ```

-Now when the page is rendered, I'll get a `hidden_input` populated with the
+When the page is rendered, I'll get a `hidden_input` populated with the detected
-detected timezone.
-This will be included in further form changes and params sent
+timezone.
+This will be included in further form changes and params sent to the
-to the LiveView process.
+LiveView process.
 Remember to wrap it with a `phx-update="ignore"` so the
-JavaScript-mutated value isn't overwritten by the backend.
+JavaScript-mutated value isn't overwritten by LiveView.

 You'll notice that I'm also using `pushEventTo` after mounting.
 This is needed
 because the user may not have interacted with the form yet to trigger a change,
 so until then, I won't have user's timezone!
 I want it pushed immediately so I
 can update the form's changeset.
+Also, `pushEventTo` is used instead of
+`pushEvent` because this is a LiveComponent, so I want the event pushed to the
+LiveComponent and not the parent LiveView.
+I pass the target in via a data
+attribute.

 When handling the event, we'll merge the timezone with the existing params of
 the changeset, and then re-apply the changeset and re-compute fields.